Cup-Of-JavaScript/javascript-express-api-postgres-2/Assignments.md

 Be sure to run the `SQL\create-bookstore-db.sql` script to create the tables and data that this API will consume.

-Use ThunderClient to test your endpoints.
+Use [Thunder Client](https://www.thunderclient.com/) to test your endpoints.

 ![](./docs/thunder-client.png)